-We estimate that the net proceeds from the sale of our common stock in this offering and the concurrent private placement, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$1,647.9 million (or \$1,837.3 million if the underwriters exercise their option to purchase additional shares in full) based on an assumed initial public offering price of \$20.00 per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus).
+We estimate that the net proceeds from the sale of our common stock in this offering and the concurrent private placement, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$ million (or \$ million if the underwriters exercise their option to purchase additional shares in full) based on an assumed initial public offering price of \$ per share (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus).

-We intend to use \$1,273.0 of these net proceeds from this offering and the concurrent private placement to redeem all of our Cumulative Series A Preferred Stock (the "Series A Preferred Stock"), \$342.3 million to repay a portion of our 10.250% Senior Unsecured Notes outstanding due 2027, plus to pay fees and expenses related to the repayment and accrued interest and \$30.0 million to make a payment to C/B Star Holdings, L.P. in connection with the waiver and termination of its anti-dilution rights in the Star Parent Partnership Agreement.
-Any remaining net proceeds will be used for working capital and other general corporate purposes, which may include the repayment of additional indebtedness.
+We intend to use \$ of these net proceeds from this offering and the concurrent private placement to redeem all or a portion of our Cumulative Series A Preferred Stock (the "Series A Preferred Stock") and \$ to make a payment to C/B Star Holdings, L.P. in connection with the waiver and termination of its anti-dilution rights in the Star Parent Partnership Agreement.
 See "-Corporate Structure" and "Certain Relationships and Related Party Transactions-Other Transactions."
 See "Use of Proceeds."

-We do not anticipate paying any dividends on our common stock for the foreseeable future; however, we may change this policy in the future.
-See "Dividend Policy."
+Dividend policy We do not anticipate paying any dividends on our common stock for the foreseeable future;

-Upon completion of this offering and the concurrent private placement, the Investor Consortium will hold approximately 66.1% of the voting power of our outstanding common stock and will have the ability to control the outcome of matters submitted to our stockholders for approval.
-See "Principal Stockholders" and "Description of Capital Stock."
+however, we may change this policy in the future.
+See "Dividend Policy." $\,$ will hold approximately % of the voting power of our outstanding common stock and will have the ability to control the outcome of matters submitted to our stockholders for approval.
+See